Mason-Lab-Code/.github/profile/README.md

 ## Introduction

+### Mason-Lab-Code GitHub organization

 The Mason-Lab-Code GitHub organization is a tool for sharing code between Mason Lab members.
 Scripts are organised into workflows.
 Each workflow has its own repository.
+Have a look at the Mason-Lab-Code repositories.
+Each workflow has its own repository, containing all of the scripts required to run the workflow.
+Repositories also contain a README file, detailing the function of each script, all software requirements, links to any reference files needed, and instructions on how to implement the workflow.

+### Viking group space (biol-cancerinf-2020)

+Group space for Mason Lab bioinformatics projects Directory structure, centralised directories linked to Mason-Lab-Code org

 ## Getting started